Scifabric/pybossa/doc/user/overview.rst

 object and POST it using the following API URL **/api/task** in order to add tasks to a project that you own.

-For PyBossa all the tasks are JSON objects with a field named **info** where the owners of the project can add any JSON object that will represent a task for their project.
+For PYBOSSA all the tasks are JSON objects with a field named **info** where the owners of the project can add any JSON object that will represent a task for their project.
 For example, using again the `Flickr Person demo project
-<http://github.com/PyBossa/app-flickrperson>`_ example, we need to create a JSON object
+<http://github.com/Scifabric/app-flickrperson>`_ example, we need to create a JSON object
 that should have the link to the photo that we want to identify:

 .. code-block:: python